crukci-bioinformatics/mga2/README.md

 The summary bar chart displays two separate bars for each sample or dataset, one representing the genome alignments and the other adapter matches.
 The genome bar contains separate segments for each genome to which sampled reads have been assigned and a segment for unmapped reads.
+The sizes of the segments are based on the sampled reads and have been scaled for the total number of sequences.

 The total size of the bar represents the total number of sequences; the sizes of the segments are based on the sample of reads and have been scaled accordingly.
 An example is shown below.